rigbetellabs/Robonautica/README.md

 ## Task
 After launching the above setup,
 1. Participants need to visualize the lidar point cloud in Rviz.
-2. Teleoperate, scan the AruCo markers, and store the corresponding waypoint information and robot's pose.
+2. Teleoperate, scan the AruCo markers and store the corresponding waypoint information and robot's pose.
 3. Generate an occupancy grid-based map ( You may use established algorithms by mentioning) while teleoperating with the bot.
 4. Finally, drive the robot autonomously through a sequence of waypoints stored.
 5. Follow the submission guidelines mentioned in Preliminary_Events.pdf as in the mail.
 You may also include a README.txt in your submission .zip to mention different references and algorithms you have used.